Jiklopo/telebot-template/README.md

     - Go to deploy, in the deployment method section click GitHub, connect your account
     - Connect the repository you forked on step 2
     - Click "deploy branch" and enable Automatic Deploys
+5. Click open app in the top right corner, then change the URL to look like this: `https://YOUR_APP.herokuapp.com/YOUR_TOKEN`.
+It will set the webhook for your bot.
-5. Now, you can text your bot and it will echo your message if everything has been set up correctly
+6. Now, you can text your bot and it will echo your message if everything has been set up correctly
-6. Edit the bot/bot.py file to [create your own bot.](https://github.com/eternnoir/pyTelegramBotAPI)
+7. Edit the bot/bot.py file to [create your own bot.](https://github.com/eternnoir/pyTelegramBotAPI)
-7. Push changes to your repo to update your bot.
+8. Push changes to your repo to update your bot.

 # Ubuntu setup guide
 ###### Tested on Ubuntu 20.04.02.